HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

       batch_size = 1
       # Number of trials evaluated concurrently inside one batch via a thread pool. parallel=1 keeps the legacy sequential loop.
       parallel = 1
+      # Percent water-balance discrepancy past which a trial is rejected instead of scored.
+The solver reports the figure on every run; unset, it is recorded and nothing acts on it, so a run at twelve per cent is ranked beside one that closed even though part of the water it routed came from nowhere.
+There is no default because there is no universal value: a steady solve on a coarse mesh closes to a fraction of a per cent, a transient one with a lake and a routed network legitimately sits higher.
+      # reject_water_budget_above = ...  # default = None
       # Spin-up (burn-in) periods excluded from every objective block.
 The first warmup_periods of each observed/simulated series are dropped before the metric, so the window where the state still depends on the initial condition does not bias the calibration.
 Default 0 (no exclusion).
 Size it by increasing it until the objective stops changing (initial-condition insensitivity), not a fixed guess.
       warmup_periods = 0
       # Dates bounding the samples every metric is computed on.
 Mutually exclusive with warmup_periods, which counts samples instead of dates.